The Importance of Sewage Treatment Plants (STPs) in Modern India

 What is a Sewage Treatment Plant (STP)?

-The goal of an STP is simple:
+The primary goals of an STP are straightforward:

 Remove harmful waste